At least 4 killed and multiple injured in shooting at popular entertainment area in Birmingham, Alabama, police say - Local News 8

 No suspects were in custody as of early Sunday, Fitzgerald said.

 Additional gunshot victims were identified in the area, and other victims arrived at local hospitals, Fitzgerald said.
-The University of Alabama at Birmingham Hospital is treating 11 of the victims, Hannah Echols, a hospital spokesperson told CNN.
+The University of Alabama at Birmingham Hospital received 11 of the victims, including one of the people who died, Hannah Echols, a hospital spokesperson told CNN.
 The conditions of the victims have not been released.

 “We have dozens of gunshot victims from this area,” Fitzgerald said.
 “I’m told at least four of those gunshot victims are life-threatening, the others have various injuries.”